-The above example illustrates a practical application of the three zones method of photography composition.
+The above example illustrates a practical application of the three zones method of photography composition techniques.
 And you can see how it gives the photo a great sense of depth.

 The best part is I didn’t really have to think about it that much.
 I have used this method so much its sort of become second nature.
 Its what my eye looks for when I am shooting a landscape photo now.

-Below is a graphical example with text pointing out the various scene features.
-You can compare this example to the photo above for comparison.
+Below is a graphical framework with text pointing out the various scene features.
+You can compare this example to the photo above to see how it relates.
 I would draw your attention to the probable focus target.
 This represents a focus point that will approximate the correct hyperfocus distance for your scene.
 More on that further down.

 You can also break the scene up left to right as well as top to bottom.
 One thing that can be different in side to side versions of this, is that sometimes the zones are not contiguous.
 You may have the near zone in the middle and the far zone on the left of right.
 Or the far zone may be in the middle.

 Below is a photo I took at Canon Beach in Oregon at Sunset.
 In this scene the near zone is on the left and the far zone is on the right.
 For this photo the focus target was the sand half way between the logs and the edge of the surf.